Style and Tone Matter Even More During Hard Times

 John Doe

-Who knows, during our discovery session he can turn out to be a great guy, with a sense of humor.
-Someone I can see working with.
+Who knows, during our discovery session, he could turn out to be a great guy with a sense of humor—someone I can see working with.
 It could happen.

 Next Tuesday rolls around.
-On my schedule for 2p to discuss his project.
-I do these “discovery sessions” on Zoom to talk about the project with the client (and to make sure we are a good fit) — before accepting deposits.
+He is scheduled for 2 pm to discuss his project.
+I do these “discovery sessions” on Zoom to discuss the project with the client (and ensure we are a good fit) and screen-share as we go through the website they want help with.

 Tuesday, 11:00 AM….